Local Regulations

 Required Documentation

-- Inventory List: A detailed list of items being disposed of, especially hazardous materials.
+- Inventory List: A detailed list of all items being disposed of, recycled, or donated, which may be necessary for tax deductions or legal purposes.

 Inspection Process

-- Initial Assessment: Conduct an initial assessment of the garage to identify items for disposal and any hazardous materials.
+- Pre-Cleanout Inspection: Conduct an initial assessment of the garage to identify hazardous materials and prioritize items for disposal.